kjlisby/train_elevator/README.md

 # Arduino controlled train elevator
-At the time of writing this, I am planning to build an elevator for my scale H0 model train layout.
+At the time of writing this, I am building an elevator for my scale H0 model train layout.

 The reason is my very limited space, where I will build up my next layout on shelves in a U-shape with no room for a hidden yard to park trains.